All Episodes

 So we appreciate you doing that and letting us come in and talk to you about the work of the ACLJ and our new movie that's out right now.

-We'll come back to the show.
+We'll come back to the channel.

 And he's the co-executive producer.

-Co-executive producer's in the movie multiple times.
+He's in the movie multiple times.

-Like I said, John Schneider and James Storm and Eric Roberts and just an amazing group of uh Brad Stein, incredibly talented people, SNL alums, Jim Brewer, Victoria Jackson.
+Like I said, John Schneider and James Storm and Eric Roberts and just an amazing group of Brad Stein, incredibly talented people, SNL alums, Jim Brewer, Victoria Jackson.

-Yeah, we encourage you to go to Jinglesmells.movie.
+Yeah, we encourage you to go to jinglesmells.movie.

 Great, especially in between Christmas and New Year's, a great uplifting.

-It's it's funny, it's serious, it talks about the issues we deal with, cancellation culture and all of this, supporting our troops.
+It talks about the issues we deal with, cancellation culture and all of this, supporting our troops.

-It's a great movie, jinglesmells.movie.
+It's a great movie, Jinglesmells.movie.

 I want to get into the next segment.